ualberta-smr/DocumentationQuality/README.md

 127.0.0.1:8000/docquality
 ```

-### Manually
+### Loading the database
+To load the database with our provided existing data, you can run:

+`mysql -u [user] -p task_data < Data/task_data.sql`

+### Separately triggering metrics scripts
-If you want to run the metric implementations manually you can run this Python file: `Summary/analyze.py` and include a call with your interested library documentation link.
+If you want to run the metric implementations separately from running the webpage you can run this Python file: `Summary/analyze.py` and include a call with your interested library documentation link.
 For example,
 ```python
 # debug_metrics(language, library_name, doc_url, gh_url, domain)
 debug_metrics("python", "orjson", "https://github.com/ijl/orjson", "https://github.com/ijl/orjson.git", "json")